GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

          - `streamUiSearchInputViewTextColor`
          - `streamUiSearchInputViewHintColor`
          - `streamUiSearchInputViewTextSize`
+- Added the `MessageInputView::setMaxMessageLengthHandler` method which allows to set a handler to display a custom error message when the message length is exceeded.

 ### ⚠️ Changed
 - 🚨 Breaking change: moved `commandsTitleTextStyle`, `commandsNameTextStyle`, `commandsDescriptionTextStyle`, `mentionsUsernameTextStyle`, `mentionsNameTextStyle`, `mentionsIcon`, `suggestionsBackground` fields from `MessageInputViewStyle` to `SuggestionListViewStyle`.
 Their values can be customized via `TransformStyle.suggestionListStyleTransformer`.
 - Made `SuggestionListController` and `SuggestionListUi` public.
 Note that both of these are _experimental_, which means that the API might change at any time in the future (even without a deprecation cycle).